Sen. John Whitmire District 15 (D-Houston)

 - B.A., University of Houston; J.D., University of Houston.

 Sources of Income

-Whitmire serves as "of counsel" to Houston law firm Locke Lord Bissell and Liddell, which has a thriving lobby practice that includes multiple clients with interests before the Legislature.
+Whitmire is an attorney with the Houston law firm Locke Lord Bissell and Liddell, which has a thriving lobby practice that includes multiple clients with interests before the Legislature.
 Whitmire is also a self-employed attorney.

-Several tracts near Brenham valued at $3.7 million
+Several tracts in Washington County valued at $4.5 million

-Whitmire has one of the largest campaign funds in Texas, with more than $5 million in cash on hand as of mid-2012.
+Whitmire has one of the largest campaign funds in Texas, with nearly $7 million in cash on hand as of mid-2016.
 The Houston Chronicle reported in 2008 that Whitmire had spent more than $165,000 in campaign money for tickets to Astros, Rockets and Texans games as "constituent entertainment."
 A sworn complaint alleged Whitmire's purchase of the sports tickets, constituent gifts from Tiffany's and other retailers, plus a subscription to satellite radio, constituted unlawful conversion to "personal use" of his campaign money.
 Whitmire called the expenses "a total non-issue" and said he often gives tickets to police, firefighters and other supporters.
 The Texas Ethics Commission ruled that the purchases were lawful and dismissed the allegations.